 With this in mind I think it's important to play around with contrasting shapes, apply the golden ratio and then choose an interesting colour palette.
 I always start with a simple sketch, developing it gradually into a detailed illustration.

 It would be a mistake to underestimate the usefulness of the sketches we use to decide on a composition.
 There's little point working up a detailed image if it lacks a memorable composition and has a dull palette.
 Such problems would have been highlighted at the sketch stage.

-So here's my checklist.
-I like to make sure I have an interesting topic, and a great balance of shapes, proportions and contrasts in the volumes.
-I track down interesting references to inspire me: this could be photos I've taken, collections of images online or even masterpieces I've seen in museums.
+So here's my checklist: I like to make sure I have an interesting topic, and a great balance of shapes, proportions and contrasts in the volumes.
+I track down interesting references to inspire me: these could be photos I've taken, collections of images online or even masterpieces I've seen in museums.

 I prefer to use my personal photo database as much as possible to avoid copyright issues, but if you're only looking for mood reference, you can have a lot more flexibility.
 Films are also a great source for inspiration, especially when it comes to the lighting and mood of a piece.

-The final image should be an invitation to go on a voyage – a journey into a grand fantasy setting!
-Applying details will help to ground this epic scene, but this isn't the most important thing to get right in the painting process.
+The final image should be an invitation to go on a voyage – a journey into a grand fantasy setting, Applying details will help to ground this epic scene, but this isn't the most important thing to get right in the painting process.
 Remember, composition is key.
-I hope that you'll have fun and enjoy this workshop.
-Okay, enough talk, let's get going!

 01. Sketch on paper